GideonWolfe/nix/readme.md

                 * `packages` system level packages that should be installed
                 * `services` configs for services that run on the system (greeter, CUPS, etc)
                 * `system` system level configs (timezone, hostname, bootloader, etc)
-    * `users` configs for individual users on these system and their dotfiles
+    * `uses` configs for individual users on these system and their dotfiles
         * `username`
             * `home.nix` the basic setup for the user, and where all other HM configs are imported
             * `configs` config files for various programs